freebasic/fbc/FreeBASIC/readme.txt

 Requirements:

   o Windows version:

     - The FreeBASIC compiler (fbc.exe) and the executables generated by it need at least Windows 95 to run -- it was not tested in Windows 3.x with the Win32 system installed yet.

     - The msvcrt.dll (the Microsoft's C runtime library) must be present (note: it didn't use to come with Windows 95, but it's installed by many applications and can be also downloaded at: http://support.microsoft.com/default.aspx?scid=kb;en-us;259403 ).

     - The gfx routines will use DirectX 5.0 or later if found on the host system, otherwise they'll fall back on standard Win32 GDI which will work on any Windows system.

   o Linux version:

     - The FreeBASIC compiler (fbc) and the executable generated by it depend on libc, libm, libpthread and libdl.
 These are all standard Linux libraries and should be available by default on all modern distros.

     - When using the gfx routines, the dependencies will increase.
 FreeBASIC gfx programs will also need libX11, libXext, libXpm, libXrender and libXrandr to be installed on the host system to be executed.
 This is usually not a problem as long as there's a recent X11 server installed in the system (at least XFree86 4.3.0 or any X.org version).

     - If having a working X11 installation is enough to run FreeBASIC gfx programs, it may be not enough to compile them; you may need to install the X11 development libraries from your Linux packages repository.

   o DOS version:

     - A DPMI (DOS Protected-Mode Interface) server must be present to run fbc.exe and any executable generated by it.
 When running in raw DOS (ie: not a Windows 3x/9x/NT/XP/etc command-prompt), the CWSDPMI server (http://clio.rice.edu/cwsdpmi/csdpmi5b.zip) must be on your PATH environment variable (note: FreeDOS comes with it already installed).

 Debugging:

   o The debugger is in the bin\win32 or bin\dos directories (the GDB.EXE file), for
     the Windows and DOS versions respectively.
 It usually comes already installed in most Linux distros.

     (Note: all commands should be typed without quotes and then [return] must be pressed.)

-    - Compile the sources using the -g cmd-line option to add debug support.
+    - Compile the sources using the -g cmd-line option to add debugging support.

     - Load it in GDB using: "gdb myapplicationname.exe"

     - Set the arguments to the application been debugged using:
       "set args arg1 arg2 argn".

-    - If the executable isn't in the same directory of the source files where it was compiled, type: "directory path/to/my/application/sources".
+    - If the executable isn't in the same directory of the source files where it was compiled, type: "dir path/to/my/application/sources".

     - Place a breakpoint in the first line using: "b main".